TheMerski/dotnet-vs-go/README.md

     ```bash
     just test-localhost
     ```
-    or by providing an optional rps target with:
+    or by providing an optional rps target and total test time with:
     ```bash
-    just test-localhost {rps}
+    just test-localhost {rps} {time_s}
     ```

 ## Contributing